NobilityDeviant/Wcofun.com_Downloader/README.md

 If double clicking on the jar file doesn't run the app, you will need to execute a command.

-Inside your CMD or Terminal, navigate the the jad and type:
+Inside your CMD or Terminal, navigate to the location of the jar and type:

 > java -jar TWCD.jar